Marit Stiles: Leader of the Ontario NDP

 In October 2023, Hamilton Centre MPP Sarah Jama was removed from the NDP caucus for allegedly failing to abide by the terms of an agreement between herself and Stiles.
 Jama was accused of taking a "number of unilateral actions" without party endorsement, which included making statements regarding the Gaza war; being uncooperative with NDP colleagues; and threatening Premier Doug Ford with legal action without first consulting her caucus.
 Stiles had originally defended Jama, and had met privately with Jama beforehand, asking her to remove her statement and apologize.
 Jama subsequently apologized for her posts but, in defiance of the party's directive, refused to remove the statement, instead pinning it to the top of her feed on X. Jama said: "I don't plan on apologizing..."
 The NDP was divided over the issue.
 Some in the NDP stated that Jama should have been ejected sooner for refusing to remove her statement; some were critical of the political damage that resulted from the delay in expelling Jama with one MPP having to be convinced not to quit the NDP over the delay; while others criticized Stiles for her decision to remove Jama from caucus including two constituency associations that demanded Stiles resign as leader.
 In January 2025, Jama was initially told she would be allowed to run for the NDP nomination in her riding, but then was barred by the party and forced to run as an independent.

-She led the party into the snap 2025 Ontario general election, winning 27 seats and forming the Official Opposition for the third consecutive time, a first in party history.
+Stiles led the party into the snap 2025 Ontario general election, winning 27 seats and forming the Official Opposition for the third consecutive time, a first in party history.
 However, the party's vote share slipped below 20 per cent.
 Following the election, Stiles began a tour of the province during the summer months of 2025.
 On September 20, 2025, Stiles received 68 percent support in a leadership review vote during the party's provincial convention.

 On November 19, 2025, Stiles was ejected from the Legislative Assembly during question period, after she described Doug Ford's government as "corrupt," while criticizing them for the Skills Development Fund scandal.
+In January 2026, Scarborough Southwest MPP and the party's deputy leader Doly Begum resigned her seat to run for the federal Liberals in a by-election; the party held the seat in the 2026 Scarborough Southwest provincial by-election.